Marjorie Taylor Greene: Georgia Guidestones bombing

-Greene has criticized the presence of the Georgia Guidestones, a 19-foot high megalithic granite monument installed in Elberton in 1982, an attraction that drew 20,000 annual visitors.
+Greene has criticized the presence of the Georgia Guidestones, a 19 ft high megalithic granite monument installed in Elberton in 1982, an attraction that drew 20,000 annual visitors.
 In an interview with InfoWars conspiracist Alex Jones on July 7, 2022, the day they were dynamited by unknown saboteurs, she said ecumenical texts inscribed on it represented a nefarious future of "population control" as envisioned by the "hard left".
 She added, "There is a war of good and evil going on, and people are done with globalism".

 White genocide conspiracy theory

 In 2018, Greene shared a video, With Open Gates: The Forced Collective Suicide of European Nations repeating the antisemitic white genocide conspiracy theory that Zionists are conspiring to flood Europe with migrants to replace the native white populations.
 The video, uncovered by Media Matters, said that those supporting refugees are using "immigrant pawns" to commit "the biggest genocide in human history".
 In sharing the video, Greene wrote that: "This is what the UN wants all over the world".
 The white genocide conspiracy theory has been associated with white supremacy and espouses the unsubstantiated belief that white people, in a "Great Replacement", will eventually become a minority in Europe and North America due to declining white birth rates and high rates of immigration.
 Greene has also falsely called George Soros — a Jewish businessman and Holocaust survivor — a Nazi.
 She promoted the conspiracy theory that Soros' family collaborated with the Nazis in Hungary and is "trying to continue what was not finished".